dmmulroy/dmmulroy/README.md

 - Node
 - and the broader JS ecosystem

+I'm currently interested in exploring and learning OCaml, Melange, and functional programming more broadly.

 ### Some of my notable and favorite work includes

 - [tsc.nvim](https://github.com/dmmulroy/tsc.nvim) - A Neovim plugin for seamless, asynchronous project-wide TypeScript type-checking using the TypeScript compiler